NahidEbrahimian/paint-pix2pix-tensorflow/README.md

 - In Google Colabo with 12GB RAM

-- FOn 5K images of training set and in 40k steps
+- 5K images of training set and in 40k steps

 training: